VershaR1791/Group8_Project/Machine Learning Model.md

   6) Polynomail Regression

 ###
 Our initial Linear regression model yielded an R2 value of **0.676**.
-The R2 value increased significantly when the Polynomial Regression model was used.
+The R2 value to 0.749 when the Polynomial Regression model was used.
 This result was expected as sns.pairplot was used to visualize the relationship between various factors and Sale Price.
 The visualizations showed that the relationship was not a straight linear relationship.